Glen Island Park: Starin's Resort

-The island's main attraction was a re-created German castle modeled after an ancient Rhine fortress.
+The island's main attraction was Starnburg Castle, modeled after medieval Rhine castles.
 The arched entrance was broad enough to admit a coach into the courtyard leading to the great hall.
 In the great hall was the "Little Germany" (Klein Deutschland) beer garden, where food and beer were served by waiters in Tyrolean dress.

 Starin's Island, internationally acclaimed as "one of the most beautiful spots in America," and "the first summer resort in the United States, if not the world", preceded Disneyland as the first "theme park" by many years.

 By 1882 attendance reached half a million, and within six years it broke a million.
 However, despite the large number of visitors, Starin stressed the well-behaved nature of the crowds and the orderly character of the experience, governed by a "middle-class code of conduct."
 His desire was to offer an environment of order and civility which contrasted to the rough-and-tumble atmosphere of New York City.
 Perhaps the most remarkable aspect of the park was that all attractions, rides and amusements were free.

 One of the effects of Glen Island's popularity in the beginning of the twentieth century was the building boom in New Rochelle, which had rapidly grown into a summer resort community.
 This era lasted nearly 40 years.

 The beginning of the end of the island's heyday came on June 15, 1904 with the General Slocum disaster, which burned in Hellgate with a loss of more than 1,000 lives.
 This greatly diminished the steam business at the time, including Starin's.
 The park closed after the 1904 summer season–although it did briefly reopen in 1910.